Zer0-Dayy/STM-Open-Library/HC-SR04 And HY-SRF05 Ultrasonic Sensors/README.md

 This library measures distance using any HC-SR04/HY-SRF05-compatible ultrasonic sensor on STM32 microcontrollers.
 It relies on **two hardware timers**—one for generating the TRIG pulse and one for capturing the ECHO signal—so timing is handled in hardware, keeping the CPU free and improving measurement stability.
+The callback walks through a small registry of sensors, so you can capture echoes for **multiple sensors** on the same timer instance or across different timers without duplicating code.

 ## How the driver works
 - **TRIG via PWM timer**: `Ultrasonic_Trigger()` resets the TRIG timer counter, arms the PWM output, and enables the timer